Give your tenant notice

 In California, you may be able to start an unlawful detainer (eviction) court case to get a court order for your tenant to move out if your tenant:

-- Doesn't pay the rent on time, or stops paying the rent
+- Doesn't pay the rent on time, or stops paying the rent (with some exceptions for COVID-19 rental debt)

 - Breaks the lease or rental agreement and will not fix the problem (like having a dog when pets aren't allowed)